 For those who have not set up direct deposit with the IRS—including those who are not required to file a tax return—you can provide your banking information on the IRS website.

 Because you will need a US bank account, setting up direct deposit may be more challenging for Americans living abroad.
 If you don’t have a US bank account, you may want to consider a State Department Federal Credit Union (SDFCU) checking account, which is available with ACA membership.

 In April, Americans abroad and in the US began to receive stimulus payments via direct deposit.
 However, because the IRS has not provided a schedule for payments, the order in which they are being distributed is unclear.

 What If I’m Behind on My US Expat Taxes?

 Consult with an accountant to file your 2018 and 2019 tax returns as soon as possible.
 To make sure taxpayers have ample time to file accurately, stimulus payments will be available throughout 2020.
 However, working with a professional can help you file quickly to get benefits sooner and cross taxes off your to-do list.

 Have questions about your Coronavirus stimulus payment?
 Contact us to speak with an accountant.

 Changes to the IRS Tax Deadlines Due to Coronavirus

 In response to the growing concern over the Coronavirus (COVID-19) pandemic, the IRS announced on March 21st that it had extended the deadline for Federal income tax returns from April 15, 2020 to July 15, 2020.
-All taxpayers—including individuals, trusts and estates, corporations, and those who pay self-employment tax—can defer payments until the new deadline regardless of the amount due.
+All taxpayers—including individuals, trusts and estates, corporations, and those who pay self-employment tax—can defer payments penalty-free until the new deadline regardless of the amount due.